2458048592/ece3710/README.md

  * Labels
    * Labels must start with a letter (A-Z or a-z)
    * Label must end with a colon ( : )
+   * Labels are treated as immidates
+     * To load a label into a register do the following with any immediate instruction:
+       * movi MyLabel, $1

 Registers Convention
  * 0-6 temp (0 used for nop's)